ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 3. Health Check [**[↑]**](#table-of-content)
 ### 3.1 Peripherals Check [**[↑]**](#table-of-content)
-The system allows a registration officer or supervisor to view the whether a  biometric devices (such as fingerprint & iris capture devices, face camera) is connected correctly or not connected to the client machine.
+The system allows a registration officer or supervisor to view whether a  biometric devices (such as fingerprint & iris capture devices, face camera) is connected correctly or not connected to the client machine.
 If a biometric device is turned OFF by admin, then the system doesn't display the availability  of the device.

-The system has the provision to show if the client machine has internet connectivity or not.
+The system also has the provision to show if the client machine has internet connectivity or not.

 ### 3.2 Disk Space Check [**[↑]**](#table-of-content)